goleaf/lunar-ecom/README.md

 **Payments**:

 Lunar will be looking to add support for the most popular payment providers, so keep an eye out here as they will list them all out.
-In the meantime, you can absolutely still get a storefront working.
+In the meantime, you can absolutely still get a frontend working.
 At the end of the day, Lunar doesn't really mind what payment provider you use or plan to use.

 In terms of an order, all it's worried about is whether or not the `placed_at` column is populated on the orders table.
 The rest is completely up to you how you want to handle that.
 We have some helper utilities to make such things easier for you as laid out above.